-A: The 6Ah battery from Ryobi isn't safe to use with a Pro2 controller unless it receives a physical modification to prevent the battery from tripping fuses on the power board.
-If your controller has a "Battery V.2" sticker on it, your Pro2 already has the modification, and you can use the 6Ah battery without issue.
+A: The 6Ah and 9Ah batteries from Ryobi are not safe to use with a Pro2 controller UNLESS the controller receives a physical modification to prevent the battery from tripping fuses on the power board.
+If your controller has a "Battery V.2" sticker on it, your Pro2 already has the modification, and you can use the 6Ah or 9Ah batteries without issue.
 To upgrade controllers, they will need to be sent to ChronoTrack's Evansville office to receive the modification.
 Speak to your Regional Sales Manager for details.

 Q: How do I charge the batteries with the controller?

 A: When a controller is plugged into AC power, it will automatically charge the batteries when the controller is powered on.
 If you turn the controller off while it's plugged into AC power, the batteries will continue to charge, as indicated by the battery LED lights.
 If the controller is already off and you plug in AC power, you can start charging by briefly "bumping" the Pro2's power switch.
 You'll know charging has started when you see the Battery LEDs on the head unit turn on.

 Q: How do I know if the batteries are charging?

 A: When the batteries are charging, whether the controller is off or on, the "Ready" LEDs on all detected batteries should be lit, and the red "In Use" LED for the battery that is currently being charged should be flashing.
 ONLY ONE BATTERY WILL BE CHARGED AT A TIME.

 Q: How do I know if the batteries are fully-charged without turning on the controller?